 The biggest downside to canister vacuums is that they are expensive.
-Prices for canister vacuums range from as low as $70 all the way up to $500 and more.
+Prices for canister vacuums range from as low as $70 up to $500 and more.

 All those parts and attachments plus their large motors result in a high price tag.

-Despite their obvious advantages, upright vacuums come with a few downsides that you should know about.
+Despite their obvious advantages, upright vacuums come with a few downsides that you should know.

 Here’s an overview of the pros and cons of upright vacuums.